Church Hill Tunnel: Construction problems

 The construction of the tunnel was problematic.
 Unlike the bedrock through which the C&O carved its western tunnels, Richmond's blue marl clay shrink-swell soil tended to change with rainfall and groundwater, causing deadly cave-ins during the construction.
 The tunnel has remained troublesome throughout its life due to groundwater seepage and safety concerns, even after abandonment in 1925.

 Safer alternative

 In the 1890s, the C&O acquired the Richmond and Alleghany Railroad (R&A) which had been built east from the Blue Ridge Mountains along the towpath of the James River and Kanawha Canal, proving an alternate "water level" route to Richmond following the north bank of the James River and avoiding a more circuitous route which crossed the North Mountain and Afton Mountain via the Blue Ridge Tunnel and reached Richmond via the former Virginia Central Railroad.
-However, the R&A terminated at Richmond's Byrd Street Station in the downtown area (7th St. and Canal St.), and did not have a track connection to the C&O which ended at Shockoe Bottom at Broad Street, some distance away.
+However, the R&A terminated at Richmond's Byrd Street Station in the downtown area (7th and Canal Streets), and did not have a track connection to the C&O which ended at Shockoe Bottom at Broad Street, some distance away.
 The Virginia State Capitol and its grounds were directly between the two terminals, so creativity for a less direct connection was needed.